Lansing River Trail

 Lansing River Trail Map.
 Photo by Joel Heckaman.

-About the Lansing River Trail
+20 Scenic Miles Along the Lansing River

 The heart of the Lansing River Trail is in the Crego Park area, along the Red Cedar River.
 The trail stretches east to the Michigan State University campus, north to the Old Town area, and south around Hawk Island Park to South Waverly Road.
-This all adds up to over 16 miles of paved trail to enjoy.
+This all adds up to over 20 miles of paved trail to enjoy.

 The Lansing River Trail isn’t just a walkway.
 It’s more than just some bike trail.
 It is a moment of beautiful respite on a busy work day.
 It is exercise.
 There’s so much activity on the trail that it’s hard to get a picture.
-It is a nice slice of the natural, and it is everything in between.
+It is a nice slice of nature, and it is everything in between.

 Your journey will take you over wooden bridges, under concrete bridges, and through some outstanding natural canopies.